 Further Analysis of Mindful

-Mindful is a free verse poem, without rhyme or regular meter (metre in British English), nine stanzas making up 36 short lines.
+Mindful is a free verse poem, without rhyme or regular meter, nine stanzas making up 36 short lines.

 First impression of this poem as it sits on the page is one of order and neatness.
 This looks like a sequence of thoughts designed to purposeful effect.

-- In technical terms the lines are indented, which in poetical language is eisthesis - where lines are shifted inwards away from the usual reference point of the left margin.
+- In technical terms, the lines are indented, which in poetic technical language is eisthesis - where lines are shifted inwards away from the usual reference point of the left margin.